Pandora voice mode aims to beat Alexa and Google at spinning the perfect tunes for you

 - Interactive requests like "what song is this?" or directional requests like "add this song to my party playlist" or "I like this" to give a thumbs-up.

-During my demo, Phillips showed me how you can request podcasts by who was the guest, so if one of your favorite celebrities or writers is doing the rounds on interviews, you can easily find a podcast she or he appeared on.
+During my demo, Phillips showed me how you can request podcasts by who appeared as a guest, so if one of your favorite celebrities or writers is doing the rounds on interviews, you can easily find a podcast she or he appeared on.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.